 There are registrars in each county recorder’s office.
 They are in charge of maintaining the marriage, birth and death records for each county in the state.
 However, they do not have code authorization to access the records for the 20-year span between 1921 and 1941.

-Searchable Iowa Databases and other Helpful Links
+Searchable Iowa Vital Records Databases and Links

 State Vital Records Guides